The $64,000 Question

 By Jerry Allen and his TV Trio, who were ATV's house band and also provided the music for Dotto, among other shows.

-Actor Bruce Seton, who played the title role of the 1955 ITV drama Fabian of Scotland Yard, was the "Guardian of the Questions" for the original version.
+Actor Bruce Seton, who played the title role of the 1955 ITV drama Fabian of Scotland Yard, was the "Guardian of the Questions" for the ATV era.

 Moira Lamb writes: